modiem/project_website/README.md

-# Wecocome to my project website :bowtie:
+# Wecocome to my project website :hatched_chick:

+## Content
+- Taxifare Prediction API :oncoming_taxi:
+- Movie Recommendation API :movie_camera:
+- [ ] Data Analysis and Visualisation :bar_chart:

+### Task of the day:
+- [x] create a google project and service account
+- [x] save all movie names to .csv
+- [ ] Recommende one movie based on 3 liked movie